-Lentils cooked with Eggplant & Tomatoes
+Lentils, Eggplant & Tomatoes

 • Man has been eating tiny dried lentils practically since the beginning.
 From the beginning of humanity?
 I’m still curious who was the first human being that discovered that they are edible.